tqa236/Data-Science-blood-and-tears/README.md

 Add `GO` at the end of the function.

+* Cannot save a sql file directly from a text file, must do that from MSSS (for now)

 11. [Time series - ARMA model](https://www.datacamp.com/courses/arima-modeling-with-r)

 You should always examine the residuals because the model assumes the errors are Gaussian white noise.